adoyle-h/one.nvim/doc/plugin.md

 # Plugin

+All plugins can be turned off, overridden default config options, replaced with your favorites.
+It is highly flexible to be customized and extended.

+You can even set `onlyPlugins = {}` to disable all plugins.
+Read [Debug - Disable other plugins](./usage/debug.md#disable-other-plugins).

+You can invoke `:OneShowPlugins` to view disabled and enabled plugins.

 ## Builtin Plugins

-Builtin plugins list in [./lua/one/plugins](./lua/one/plugins).
+Builtin plugins list in [lua/one/plugins](../lua/one/plugins).

-Loaded builtin plugins list in [./lua/one/plugins.lua](./lua/one/plugins.lua)
+Loaded builtin plugins list in [lua/one/plugins.lua](../lua/one/plugins.lua)

 ## Create New Plugin